-The first day of the MLK50 symposium will consist of four moderated panels, each with four panelists drawn from academia, government, and the legal profession.
+The first day of the MLK50 Symposium consists of four moderated panels, each with four panelists drawn from academia, government, and the legal profession.
 Each panel will examine a specific aspect of Dr. King's legal legacy and each panelist will prepare an essay for publication.
 The essays presented will examine the progress over the last 50 years and propose actions and solutions for the future.
 The Honorable Eric Holder, our nation's first African-American Attorney General, will address participants as our Keynote speaker at a luncheon at The Peabody Hotel.
 The UofM Law School will publish the essays from the symposium in a separate volume intended to become a conceptual plan for the next 50 years.
 The volume will be distributed nationally.

 Addressing policing in communities of color and contemporary penal policy, while grappling with the complex question of what policing and punishment should look like going forward.